neoforged/Documentation/docs/resources/client/models/items.md

 ## A Basic Model

 The `type` field within `model` determines how to choose the model being submitted to render for the item.
-The simplest type is handled by `minecraft:model` (or `BlockModelWrapper`), which functionally defines the model JSON being submitted to render, relative to the `models` directory (e.g. `assets/<namespace>/models/<path>.json`).
+The simplest type is handled by `minecraft:model` (or `CuboidItemModelWrapper`), which functionally defines the model JSON being submitted to render, relative to the `models` directory (e.g. `assets/<namespace>/models/<path>.json`).

 <Tabs>
 <TabItem value="json" label="JSON" default>